ankaAR/bestiario5e/_creatures/orthon.md

 ***Magic Resistance.*** The orthon has advantage on saving throws against spells and other magical effects.

-### Actions
+### Acciones

-***Infernal Dagger*** Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
-Hit: 11 (2d4 + 6) slashing damage, and the target must make a DC 17 Constitution saving throw, taking 22 (4d10) poison damage on a failed save, or half as much damage on a successful one.
+***Infernal Dagger*** Melee Weapon Attack: +10 al ataque, alcance 5 pies, un objetivo.
+Impacto: 11 (2d4 + 6) slashing damage, and the target must make a DC 17 Constitution saving throw, taking 22 (4d10) poison damage on a failed save, or half as much damage on a successful one.
 On a failure, the target is poisoned for 1 minute.
 The poisoned target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

-***Brass Crossbow*** Ranged Weapon Attack: +7 to hit, range 100/400 ft., one target.
-Hit: 14 (2d10 + 3) piercing damage, plus one of the following effects:
+***Brass Crossbow*** Ranged Weapon Attack: +7 to hit, range 100/400 pies, un objetivo.
+Impacto: 14 (2d10 + 3) piercing damage, plus one of the following effects:

 ***1 Acid*** The target must make a DC 17 Constitution saving throw, taking an additional 17 (5d6) acid damage on a failed save, or half as much damage on a successful one.